Table of Contents[Hide][Show]

 Whatever you do, don’t rush the application process and be sure to exfoliate and shave first.

 While summer is a great time to slow down a bit, don’t become so lazy that you neglect your skin care routine.
-The elements are no joke, so adjust your regimen to support the current needs of your skin, whether that means using a lighter moisturizer to combat oil or regularly using a hydrating mask to treat sun parched skin.
+The elements are no joke, so adjust your regimen of summer skin care products to support the current needs of your skin, whether that means using a lighter moisturizer to combat oil or regularly using a hydrating mask to treat sun parched skin.

 This simple rule of thumb will help you have a glowing complexion all season long!